-Exclusive distribution involves an agreement stipulating that the distributor will distribute to one distributor only.
+Exclusive distribution involves an agreement stipulating that the supplier will distribute only through one distributor.
 The exclusivity also relies on agreed-upon incentives that cause the supplier to concentrate its sales predominantly with one distributor.

 - WHAT IS A NON-EXCLUSIVE DISTRIBUTION AGREEMENT?